lindgh/CUDA-Parallelized-KNN/README.md

 ## Project Overview

-LGS used CUDA to parallelize a K-Nearest neighbor (KNN) classifier that predicts the ‘star-rating’ of Amazon reviews for digital music products.
+We used CUDA to parallelize a K-Nearest neighbor (KNN) classifier that predicts the ‘star-rating’ of Amazon reviews for digital music products.
 The classifier used TF-IDF feature vectors extracted from the review text.
 Our project optimizes and improves Glider’s portion of a project from CS105.
 Below are links to the original project and dataset we used.

 - [Original Project](https://colab.research.google.com/drive/19okzU6i1WmpZDTi0z8zsshTYogO_CSpa?usp=sharing)